Friday, October 27, 2006

 THE drought is worsening.
 Water sources are running dry over much of the Australian continent.
 The rural sector, long accustomed to coping with drought, is running scared.

-Queensland Country Life, said the record numbers of sheep through Wagga Livestock Marketing Centre was solid evidence of the drought’s severity.
+A report this week in the Rural Press newspaper, Queensland Country Life, said the record numbers of sheep through Wagga Livestock Marketing Centre was solid evidence of the drought’s severity.

 The centre continued to set record yardings as farmers offloaded stock rather than feed them through another dry summer.
 The weekly record stood at 67,000 after a massive six-week sell-off.